EnergyMashupLab/NIST-CTS-Agents/README.md

 -   **Local Market Agent** (LMA) which interacts with the local market and with Transactive Energy Agents and External Market Adapters using the CTS including

-    -   The Market Modular Interface, an extension of the CTS
+    -   The Market Modular Interface, shown as ei2j+, an extension of the CTS and ei2j

     -   Market Position Management (see note)

-    -   Maintains the Ledger, the record of cleared (not pending) transactions (see note)
+    -   The Ledger, the record of cleared (not pending) transactions (see note)

+    -   Price Adjustment hooks, enabling market economics experiments

     -   Uses ei2j capabilities for CTS connections

     -   Links to external markets via the External Market Adapter (EMA) which is an extension of the TEUA

+-   **External Market Adapter** (EMA), an extension of the TEUA, interacts with the Local Market Agent and a single external market.
+Functions include

+    -   Market Position Management (see note)

+    -   The Ledger, the record of cleared (not pending) transactions (see note)

+    -   Price Adjustment hooks, enabling market economics experiments and presentation of markup on wholesale prices

+    -   Uses ei2j capabilities for CTS connections

 -   **Transactive Energy [User] Agent** (TEUA) which interacts with the MA and provides integration capabilities for device and facility management